domRiddle/ASF/IPC.md

 ## Example config

-The following config will allow remote access from all sources, therefore you should ensure that you read and understood our security notice about that, available above.
+The following config will allow remote access from all sources, therefore you should **ensure that you read and understood our security notice about that**, available above.

 ```json
 {